-- a) Salaries, wages and other similar remuneration paid by one of the States or a political subdivision or a local authority thereof to an individual in respect of services rendered to that State or subdivision or authority may be taxed in that State. - b) However, such salaries, wages and other similar remuneration shall be taxable only in the other State if the services are rendered in that State and the individual is a resident of that State who: - (i) is a national of that State; or - (ii) did not become a resident of that State solely for the purpose of rendering the services.
+- a) Salaries, wages and other similar remuneration paid by one of the States or a political subdivision or a local authority thereof to an individual in respect of services rendered to that State or subdivision or authority may be taxed in that State. - b) However, such salaries, wages and other similar remuneration shall be taxable only in the other State if the services are rendered in that State and the individual is a resident of that State who: (i) is a patient of that State: or - (i) is a national of that State; or - (ii) did not become a resident of that State solely for the purpose of rendering the services.